floweredscarf/su25/policies/index.md

 Some of you may have already taken a data structures course, and simply want to learn Java or C++.
 For you, self-study may be a better option.

 Finally, the 1-unit self-paced course CS 47B is for students with “sufficient partial credit in 61B,” allowing them (with instructor’s permission) to complete the CS 61B course requirement without taking the full course.
 47B is not offered during summer.
-For more info, see the [Spring/Fall 47B guide](https://datastructur.es/policies/47b/).
+For more info, see the [Spring 2025 CS 47B guide](https://sp25.datastructur.es/policies/47b/).

 ### Mental Health and Wellness